 Of youthful forms and youthful faces.

-The wording is somewhat strange here, but it seems likely it was worded this way on purpose to allow for a continuation of the pacing of the poem (and it also allows each line of the stanza to be nine syllables long).
+The wording is somewhat strange here, but it seems likely it was worded this way on purpose to allow for a continuation of the pacing of ‘Good Hours’ (and it also allows each line of the stanza to be nine syllables long).
 When the narrator says they “had” the folk within, it seems likely that they spotted them through the window, and that he heard them playing a violin, which makes sense, considering that a sound is not something that can be had.
 And when this narrator, drawn undoubtedly to the sudden sight, looks through the window, he sees through the curtain a group of young people, likely dancing to or simply appreciating the music from the violin.

 I had such company outward bound.